 For this reason, any rule must be flexible enough to accommodate unforeseeable contingencies.
 As a consequence, the precise design of rules becomes of the utmost importance.
 The presumption is that rules should be simple to be understood by policymakers and citizens alike, but flexibility is bound to come at the expense of simplicity.
-Consider for example strict balanced budget rules, which imply procyclical fiscal policies.
+Consider for example balanced budget rules.
+Strictly applied, such a rule has a procyclical bias.
 In order to avoid procyclicality, and possibly to encourage countercyclicality, the rule must target the budget over a whole cycle or be stated in terms of a cyclically adjusted measure.
-Since business cycles cannot be predicted, an over-the-cycle rule can lose much of its meaning, although solutions have been proposed, as discussed below.
-Cyclical correction is more art than science and is not easily comprehended by the public at large, which opens the door to manipulations and, quite possibly, to an eventual repeal.

-More generally, rules can always be manipulated.
+Since business cycles cannot be predicted, an over-the-cycle rule can lose much of its meaning, although solutions have been proposed as discussed below.
+Cyclical correction too is more art than science and is not easily comprehended by the public at large, which opens the door to manipulations and, quite possibly, leads to repeal.
+Anyway, rules can always be manipulated.
 Crucially, since they are forward-looking budgets are constructed on the basis of assumptions about economic and financial conditions over the next fiscal year.
 This gives much leeway to the government, often enough to loosen the rule.
-Independent ex post evaluations of outcomes is a solution, but it involves judgment and, anyway, evaluations will always come too late.14
+Evaluating outcomes ex post is a solution, but it involves judgment.14